 I started falconry after moving to Vancouver Island from Terrace, BC in 2003.
 I volunteered at Pacific Northwest Raptors, then worked with them to provide falconry displays for three summers while I completed my BSc.
 During my final year, I decided to get my own bird for hunting.
 After three months of unsuccessful trapping attempts, another falconer loaned me a female Harris hawk for the season.
 Harriet the Harris taught me a lot about hunting, and together we managed to find and bag 19 rabbits, and 3 squirrels.
 After two years of being a "hawkless falconer" due to housing and work constraints, I bought myself a male harris in the fall of 2009.
 With a distinct lack of rabbits, I turned to carhawking and we had a very successful season on crows.
 In the summer of 2011 I moved to northern BC and had to give up flying this gutsy little bird who in his second year, had taken a few rabbits, ducks and a lesser canada goose in addition to his usual crows.
-In the future I hope to try a variety of birds - the top of my list includes a passage goshawk, red-tail, and kestrel - all depending on where I live and the quarry available.

 Thanks for visiting, and happy hawking!